 Lastly, the federally-facilitated exchange user fee helps fund and support the federal exchange.
 Health Insurance carriers will be charged 3.5% of their premium for all exchange business.
 The fee does not affect grandfathered plans.

 One of the largest is the 3.8% surtax on investment income is expected to generate $123 billion in tax revenue.
-This is on households making at least $250,000 per year.
+This is in households making at least $250,000 per year.

 The individual mandate excise is expected to generate $65 million.
 This is for those who do not purchase health insurance.

 In January 2018, the excise tax on comprehensive health plans goes into effect.
-This is a 40% tax on high end health plans.
+This is a 40% tax on comprehensive health plans goes into effect.
+This is a 40% tax on high-end health plans.
 This will generate $32 billion in new fees.

 The Patient Protection and Affordable Care Act, has come to us with a huge price tag.
 What is arguably the largest tax increase in the history of the United States of America, did nothing to address the cost of medical care, and still leaves 30 million uninsured.

 Eric Wilson is President of I Sell Health, Inc., a Chicago area insurance agency.
-You can visit online at www.isellhealth.com on phone toll free 888-448-5370.
+You can visit online at www.isellhealth.com or phone toll-free 888-448-5370.